sjg10/flask-google-mqtt-connector/README.md

 |ADMIN_PASSWORD|A password for a new account to edit devices|

+In addition any serial devices need to be passed to docker.
+Copy `docker-compose.override.yml.eg` to `docker-compose.override.yml` and add any used `"/dev/tty*"` devices as bullet points to devices.

 ### MQTT Setup

 If you already have an MQTT server, simply remove the broker service from the docker-compose file.